AleMorales9011/ForgeWare/001-USER,DIRECTORIES & PERMISSION STRUCTURE/Readme.md

 ![BashScript](https://img.shields.io/badge/bash%20script-0101?style=flat&logo=gnubash&logoColor=%23FFFFFF&labelColor=%23000000)

 ## Methodology
-This script serves as an introduction to fundamental scripting concepts.
-It leverages a practical example written in Bash, a prevalent scripting language for Linux and macOS systems.
+This script shows fundamental scripting concepts.
+It leverages a practical example written in Bash, a prevalent language for Linux and macOS systems.
 The example focuses on a DevOps-related task, specifically file manipulation within the context of system administration.

 ## Result
 Below is the payroll table that Jane from which Jane needs to extract the information to create the user and permissions into the system.